-Medical tourism is popular simply not for the tourism aspect only but for medical reason.
-Medical tourism packages are being sold in many parts of the world including, India, Thailand, Malaysia, Turkey, South Korea and Singapore.
-And, many countries are trying to lure the rich patients keeping in mind that apart from medical service to supports their tourism industry.
-Unlike many countries, Nepal doesn’t have that kind of health infrastructure that may attract patient for complex specialized surgeries such as joint replacement (knee/hip), cardiac surgery, dental surgery, and cosmetic surgeries.
-However, we can develop similar kind of facilities in Nepal provided the support and cooperation from both government and private sectors.
-Before embarking medical tourism here in Nepal, it’s imperative to develop infrastructure and manpower required for it.
-Since Nepal has good climatic condition, there is a great prospect of developing sanitarium for the patients who need moderate climatic condition for rapid recovery.
+Unlike many countries, Nepal doesn’t have the kind of health infrastructure that may attract patients for complex, specialized surgeries such as joint replacement (knee/hip), cardiac surgery, dental surgery, and cosmetic surgeries.
+However, we can develop similar kinds of facilities in Nepal provided the support and cooperation from both government and private sectors.
+Before embarking on medical tourism here in Nepal, it’s imperative to develop the infrastructure and manpower required for it.
+Since Nepal has good climatic conditions, developing a sanitarium for patients who need moderate climatic conditions for rapid recovery is an excellent prospect.

-With world class healthcare professionals, nursing care and treatment cost almost one-sixth of that in the developed countries, many Asian countries are witnessing 30% growth in medical tourism per year.
-However, Nepal is lagging behind in capitalising this ever growing segment of tourism.
-First and foremost, proper plans and policies should be in place to help hospitals promote medical tourism through seamless integration of healthcare delivery with tourism and travel related facilities in the country.
+With world-class healthcare professionals, nursing care and treatment cost almost one-sixth of that in developed countries, many Asian countries are witnessing a 30% growth in medical tourism per year.
+However, Nepal is lagging in capitalizing on this ever-growing tourism segment.
+First and foremost, proper plans and policies should be in place to help hospitals promote medical tourism through the seamless integration of healthcare delivery with tourism and travel-related facilities in the country.

-While talking about infrastructure, special wards for patients from abroad, proper visa facilities and preferential treatment at immigration are other subjects which need to be addressed.
-Other ways of exploring this sector is through seminars and exhibitions, which helps feature the healthcare industry and the medical sector globally.
-Efforts have to be made by Nepal Tourism Board and health institutions for its promotion in the international travel marts.
+While talking about infrastructure, special wards for patients from abroad, proper visa facilities and preferential treatment at immigration are other subjects that need to be addressed.
+Other ways of exploring this sector are through seminars and exhibitions, which help feature the healthcare industry and the medical sector globally.
+Efforts have to be made by the Nepal Tourism Board and health institutions for its promotion in the international travel marts.

-Medical tourism can be improved by creating awareness among the global community about the facilities rendered by Nepal’s healthcare institutions.
-The cost, quality and infrastructure of the Nepali healthcare institution need to be advertised.
-Experts cite that medical insurance, alternate wellness concepts and Business Process Outsourcing(BPO) in diagnostics are other upcoming businesses which will give a boost to medical tourism in the coming years.
+Tourism can be improved by creating awareness among the global community about the facilities rendered by Nepal’s healthcare institutions.
+The Nepali healthcare institution’s cost, quality and infrastructure need to be advertised.
+Experts cite that medical insurance, alternate wellness concepts and Business Process Outsourcing(BPO) in diagnostics are other upcoming businesses that will boost medical tourism in the coming years.

-Nepal still doesn’t have medical sophistication required to attract patients from abroad but there are some core areas that can be improved for this purpose.
-At the moment, it’s inevitable to control brain-drain of medical professionals.
-There should be more opportunity for medical professionals here in Nepal for research and room for their professional growth.
-Medical Tourism Board should be formed to lead a vital role in exploring the areas that Nepal can excel in the field of medical tourism, and should coordinate with various governmental agencies to create a conducive atmosphere to establish Nepal as a Medical Tourism destination.
-Earlier, there were some activities done in 2018 and 2019 in Yak & Yeti Hotel organized by jointly Explore Productive Chamber of Commerce and Nepal Medical Tourism Organization to promote Nepal as a new medical tourism destination in the world.
+Nepal still doesn’t have the medical sophistication required to attract patients from abroad but some core areas can be improved for this purpose.
+At the moment, it’s inevitable to control the brain drain of professionals.
+There should be more opportunities for medical professionals here in Nepal for research and room for their professional growth.
+Tourism Board should be formed to lead a vital role in exploring the areas in which Nepal can excel in medicine and should coordinate with various governmental agencies to create a conducive atmosphere to establish Nepal as a Tourism destination.
+Earlier, some activities were done in 2018 and 2019 in Yak Yeti Hotel organized by the Explore Productive Chamber of Commerce and Nepal Tourism Organization to promote Nepal as a new medical tourism destination worldwide.
 For more information- www.nemto.org